wouterpeere/GHEtool/docs/sources/articles.md

 # GHEtool in literature
 Below is a general list of all the articles which use or mention GHEtool in literature.
 Please let us know if we missed a contribution.

+Not that for some of the publications, a link is mentioned to the code used in this publication.
+In this way, we want to contribute to the transparency in the academic world by sharing computer code so it is easier to replicate and verify published results.

 > Verleyen, L., Peere, W., Michiels, E., Boydens, W., Helsen, L. (2022).
 The beauty of reason and insight: a story about 30 years old borefield equations. _IEA HPT Magazine 40_(3), 36-39, https://doi.org/10.23697/6q4n-3223

 The code for this article can be found in: